 Sidney Myer Music Bowl free concert series

 The Melbourne Symphony Orchestra puts on a series of free concerts under the stars.
-These are very popular, so get there early with your picnic blanket!
-Gates open at 4.30pm with entry on a first-in basis, and the concerts start at 7.30pm.
+These classical music concerts are popular, so get there early with your picnic blanket.
+Gates open at 5.30pm with entry on a first-in basis, and the concerts start at 7.30pm.

 Where: Sidney Myer Music Bowl